-The AWAP, as it operates in the state of Indiana is in substantial compliance with Rule 703, The NCDS administrative staff and the NCDS program demonstrated a clear commitment to ensure fair and expeditious resolution of warranty disputes.
+The AWAP, as it operates in the state of Minnesota is in substantial compliance with the Magnuson-Moss Warranty Act, and its related Administrative Rule 703.
+The NCDS administrative staff and the NCDS program demonstrated a clear commitment to ensure fair and expeditious resolution of warranty disputes.
 The administrative staff is clearly dedicated to the program's mission and demonstrates a high degree of professionalism.

 II.
-Texas
+Ohio